Educating our children in the richness of their past,

 One hallmark of CJDS is our dedication to programming across the grades of the school.
 We believe significant learning occurs when students have the opportunity to interact with other students, both younger and older.
 In addition to informal opportunities, our Mishpachot (families) programming promotes a mentoring and cooperative learning relationship between older and younger children.

 Students are assigned to a school mishpacha with a faculty member and students from each grade.
-Together in their mishpachot, students participate in school-wide Shabbat and holiday celebrations, along with other set learning times that are built into the school year.
+Together in their mishpachot, students participate in school-wide Shabbat and holiday celebrations, along with set learning times that are built into the year.